Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Position yourself upriver of a plunge pool or along the edge of the main river channel so that the bait will be on the river bottom at the upriver edge of the drop-off.
 If there are no bites within 20 to 30 minutes, let out more line (cast farther out) or move to another hole.

 Almost any area will work when fishing from the bank.
 Look for banks that have a fairly large embayment (indentation/pocket) with a point on the upriver end.
 The current frequently flows upriver along the bank inside these pockets.
 Cast a line from the upriver point into the area where the pocket current meets the downriver current.
 Or cast from the bank towards but not into the downriver current.

 Watch or feel for the rapid taps of a channel catfish.
 Keep the line tight, but don’t set the hook until he takes the bait, indicated by a solid steady pull.
 A large fish will usually just take it.
 Small catfish will often give the rod tip several light, quick twitches in succession.
 The larger fish will generally give a hard, solid yank followed by slack line.

-If you are having trouble snagging and losing tackle, switch to a bobber and drift-fish the pocket.
+If you are having trouble snagging and losing tackle, switch to a bobber and drift fish the deep pocket.
 Experiment by adjusting the line for different depths.

 If the hook is snagged, or a sinker is wedged between rocks, you can wrap the line around a boat paddle or short dowel.
 Pull on the paddle or dowel to dislodge the hook/sinker without damaging the rod or reel.